History of North Korea: Era of Kim Jong Un (2011–present)

 In February 2018, North Korea sent an unprecedented high-level delegation to the Winter Olympics in South Korea, headed by Kim Yo Jong, sister of Kim Jong Un, and President Kim Yong-nam, which passed on an invitation to South Korean President Moon to visit the North.
 In April the two Korean leaders met at the Joint Security Area where they announced their governments would work towards a denuclearized Korean Peninsula and formalize peace between the two states.
 North Korea announced it would change its time zone to realign with the South.

 On 12 June 2018, Kim met American President Donald Trump at a summit in Singapore and signed a declaration, again affirming a commitment to peace and denuclearization.
 Trump announced that he would halt military exercises with South Korea and foreshadowed withdrawing American troops entirely.
 In September, South Korean President Moon visited Pyongyang for a summit with Kim.
 In February 2019 in Hanoi, a second summit between Kim and Trump broke down without an agreement.
 On 30 June 2019, Trump, Moon, and Kim met at the DMZ.
 Talks in Stockholm began in October between US and North Korean negotiating teams, but broke down after one day.

 Starting in January 2020, the North Korean government took extensive measures to block the spread of the COVID-19 pandemic, including quarantines and travel restrictions.
 In April, the US analyst website 38 North said this appeared to have been successful.
+The 8th Congress of the Workers' Party of Korea, held in early January 2021, restored the operative functions of the General Secretary of the Workers' Party of Korea, a title previously awarded "eternally" to Kim Jong Il in 2012, and elected Kim Jong Un to it.
 In 2024 38 North reported that North Korea had had a "seemingly successful" response to the pandemic, but had not yet returned to normalcy.

-The 8th Congress of the Workers' Party of Korea, held in early January 2021, restored the operative functions of the General Secretary of the Workers' Party of Korea, a title previously awarded "eternally" to Kim Jong Il in 2012, and elected Kim Jong Un to it.
+On 30 December 2023, Kim Jong Un announced that unification with South Korea was no longer possible.
+One of the symbols of this was the destruction of the Arch of Reunification in Pyongyang on 23 January 2024.
+The separation from the Seoul was formalized in May 2026 when the country's constitution was amended, portraying South Korea as a "hostile state" and removing any tie to a shared heritage.